saldanharhea/Inventrom_CamApp/README.md

 # Inventrom_CamApp
 Question Two [Camera and Statistics App ANDROID]

+CHECK PHOTOSTAT.mp4 FOR THE WORKING OF THE APP

 Create an android app with the following flow:
 1. The app should have two tabs on the home screen: Actions, Show List
 2. On the Actions tab there should be a button with title ‘Click Picture’